FerrahWolfeh/imageboard-downloader-rs/README.md

 ## Installation

-Currently, you can install the latest version using `cargo`
+Currently, you can install the latest version using `cargo` or download from the Releases

 ```bash
 cargo install imageboard_downloader